vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

 **How to use:**

+1. **Quick access via Audit pages**: Click the "Ask Rovo" button on any audit page (My History, My Issue History, My Project History, or User History).
+The button automatically opens the Rovo AI agent with a pre-configured prompt based on the current tab context.
-1. Open the Rovo AI assistant in Jira
+2. **Manual access**: Open the Rovo AI assistant in Jira directly
-2. Ask questions about Security Notes using natural language
+3. Ask questions about Security Notes using natural language
-3. The agent will generate SQL queries and return results
+4. The agent will generate SQL queries and return results
-4. Results are explained in natural language with summaries and highlights
+5. Results are explained in natural language with summaries and highlights

 **Example queries:**